-For the first time in history voice recognition has reached a level close to human understanding.
-This opens up new opportunities, notably in replacing the smart phone as a ubiquitous interface.
-The sensorization and digitalization trends of previous years are now leading to adaptive automation and highly specialized applications that fundamentally transform the user experience.
+For the first time in history, voice recognition has reached a level close to human understanding.
+This opens up new opportunities, notably in replacing the smartphone as a ubiquitous interface.
+The sensorization and digitization trends of previous years are now leading to adaptive automation and highly-specialized applications that fundamentally transform the user experience.
 Last but not least augmented (AR) and virtual reality (VR) are entering the real world of business.

 With the steady increase in energy demand from developing, emerging and developed countries, the recent drop in oil prices as well as national or regional regulations to drastically reduce carbon dioxide emissions, the oil and gas sector needs to explore new avenues to expand productivity and at the same time cut down costs.
 One way to achieve this is to embrace smart technologies.

 In our mobile world, portable smart devices keep us connected and able to access information anytime, anywhere.
 The healthcare industry has also embraced connected technology in the form of medical wearables and portable devices.
 These offer accurate real-time monitoring, diagnosis and tailored treatment of conditions, such as some types of diabetes and cardiovascular disease.

 Smart and connectivity are two of the words that probably best describe our society in the 21st century.
 Everyone and everything is connected nowadays.
 Cities, buildings, transportation means, mobile devices are becoming smarter.
 Even the most mundane objects – the smart frying pan is a good example – have their connected version.